entcloudcom/StarVault/README.md

 * Pre-configurated filter by commonly used languages
 * Dark/Light mode
 * Cross platform
+  - Windows, macOS ready
-  - Windows, macOS ready.
-Linux coming soon.
+  - Linux coming soon

 ## How to use